 How does Azelaic Acid work to treat Acne?

-Azelaic Acid is antibacterial, anti-inflammatory, and anti-keratinizing (meaning it prevents a build-up of dead skin, which could in turn clog pores and cause breakouts).
+Azelaic Acid is antibacterial, anti-inflammatory, and anti-keratinizing (meaning it prevents a build-up of dead skin, which could in turn prevent clogged pores that cause breakouts).
 (15) If you want to learn more or see a visual of what the keratinization process looks like, watch this video.

 I know that sounds confusing, but think of it like this: a zombie apocalypse strikes and suddenly there’s no food available.
 Acne is a starving person, and Azelaic Acid is the farmer.
 Only the farmer tells the starving person to piss off and they promptly die.
 Alright, that was a terrible analogy….
 But you get the point!
 Essentially, AzA creates an environment that starves acne and malassezia-induced skin conditions to death.